 Most nurses can attest to the frustration felt when going through a medication reconciliation with an elderly patient.
 Oftentimes the elderly patient will come to the ER with a pill box and no idea of what medications it contains.
-They may be able to recognize certain pills based on color and size and how they correlate to how many times daily they take the pills, but without any idea of what the medication is for.
+They may simply be able to recognize certain pills based on color and size.
+They may even know how many times daily they take the pills.
+However, correlating it to what the medication is for might be a mystery.
 As a result, the hospital staff is often left waiting for family members to arrive with a medication list that is, in many cases, outdated.
 It is time for common sense medication reminders for seniors

 So what common sense interventions can ensure accurate medication administration in senior care when reminders such as pill boxes and medication lists aren’t enough?
 Here are three tips for helping your senior loved one stay on top of their daily prescriptions.